Iraq–United States relations: Gulf War

 As a result of the war, Iraq and the United States broke off diplomatic relations for a second time.
 From 1990 to 2003, Algeria served as Iraq's protecting power in Washington, while Poland served as the protecting power for the United States in Baghdad.
 Diplomatic relations would not be restored until the United States overthrew Saddam Hussein in 2003 and established an American-aligned government.

-2003 invasion of Iraq
+2003 U.S. invasion of Iraq

 After the United Nations Security Council Resolution 687 and subsequent UN weapons inspectors inside Iraq there was a period of low-level hostilities between Iraq and the United States-led coalition from 1991.